-Figure 11.
-Participants at the open space workshop were asked to vote for categories of different local resources they would most like to see enhanced or protected using a series of voting stickers (Photo: Susan Hereth).
-Below: Draft Open Space Plan presentation May 2019 (Photo: City of Kingston).
+Figure 10.
+Participants at the open space workshop were asked to vote for categories of different local resources they would most like to see enhanced or protected using a series of voting stickers.

-and projects should be given priority.
-This would assist the city with general guidance on the best short and long-term implementation goals, and develop a timeline for implementation.
+would assist the city with general guidance on the best short and long-term implementation goals, and develop a timeline for implementation.